FuelLabs/fuels-wallet/.changeset/young-nails-build.md

 "fuels-wallet": minor
 ---

-creating an e2e test for custom fees
+Add new e2e tests for custom fees in "Send Screen"